cairnsgames/.github/profile/README.md

 The Packages folder also acts as a demo of the library, or alternatly the application that supports the library.
 As an example membershipmf is the actual application to manage Applications and Memberships.

+## Styling

+Examples and Applications all use Bootstrap, react-bootstrap and sass for styling.

+Icons, we use react-bootstrap-icons.
+As an optimisation icons should be created as components in the repository.
+But during development we just import the whole library.

+## State Management

+We use react context for state management.
+Each library is expected to expose a provider that is imported in the application.
+We do not use useContext, instead we create subject hooks that expose the functionality for a set of data.

+e.g. useTenant exposes the context data for tenants.

 ## Deployment

 All code is built and deployed using GitHub actions.